ngmadison/analyze_apple_covid_mobility_data/README.md

 Currently uses dplyr to work with some of the tabular data.
 Eventually will also use ggplot2 to visualize data set.

 ### Change Log
+* 2021-03-13: Resolved plotting errors in in analysis.Rmd and generated test figures.
+* 2021-03-13: Added return statements to functions, corrected carryover errors from switching between read.csv and read_csv.
 * 2021-03-12: Continue function and associated script dplyr and/or readr modifications.
-Object naming and state name style for file naming updated.
+Object naming and state name style for file naming also updated.
 * 2021-03-11: Converted all three functions to use dplyr and/or readr as needed.
 * 2021-03-08: Create 03 script to test long form data conversion function.
-Output saved in output/tally_states directory.
+Output saved in output/subset_states_long directory.
-* 2021-03-07: Created R markdown file of analysis.
+* 2021-03-07: Created R markdown file of analysis. output/figures directory also generated for later.
 * 2021-03-07: Modified functions and associated scripts to reflect updated output directory names that more accurately reflect content.
 * 2021-03-03: Created function to convert subsetted data to long form.
 * 2021-02-27: Reorganized files in output directory and updated functions to reflect new output locations.